Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: Introduction

+In this paper, we relax \emph{both} assumptions.
+We propose a family of \emph{simple} control policies that are \emph{blind} in that they use {no} prior knowledge of demand arrival rates, and prove strong transient and steady state performance guarantees for these policies, for time-varying demand arrival rates.
+Strong performance in simulations backs up our theoretical findings.

-\textbf{Informal description of the model.} For ease of exposition, our baseline setting is one where entry control is the only available control lever, and demand is stationary.
-Later we allow other controls including dynamic pricing, and flexible assignment of resources, and moreover allow for time-varying demand arrival rates, and show that our machinery and guarantees extends seamlessly.
-In our baseline entry control model, we consider a closed queueing network consisting of $m$ nodes (locations), and a fixed number $K$ of supply units that circulate in the system.
-Demand units with different origin-destination node pairs arrive stochastically over slotted time with some stationary arrival rates which are unknown to the controller.
+\textbf{Informal description of our model.} Our main setting is one where the control levers include entry control and flexible assignment of resources, with time-varying demand arrival rates.
+Later we allow dynamic pricing control and show that our machinery and guarantees extend seamlessly.
+For simplicity, we introduce here the special case of our main model with entry control only.
+We consider a closed queueing network that consists of a set of nodes (locations) $V$, and a fixed number $K$ of supply units that circulate in the system.
+Demand units with different origin-destination pairs $(j,k)$ arrive stochastically over slotted time with some time-varying arrival rates which are unknown to the controller.
 The controller dynamically decides whether to admit each incoming demand unit.
-Each admission decision has two effects: it generates a certain \textit{payoff} depending on the origin and destination of the demand unit, and it causes a supply unit to \textit{relocate} from the origin to the destination instantaneously, if the origin node is non-empty.
+Each control decision to admit a demand unit has two effects: it generates a certain \textit{payoff} $w_{jk}$ depending on the origin-destination pair of the demand unit, and it causes a supply unit to \textit{relocate} from the origin $j$ to the destination $k$ instantaneously.
 The goal of the system is to maximize the collected payoff over a period of time.

-Notably, the greedy policy, which admits a demand unit if a supply unit is available, is generically far from optimal: even as $K \rightarrow \infty$, the optimality gap per demand unit of this policy is $\Omega(1)$ even in steady state; see Remark~\ref{rem:CRP-is-violated-and-greedy-is-suboptimal} in Section~\ref{sec:model}.
-The intuition is that some nodes have no available supply an $\Omega(1)$ fraction of the time in steady state under the greedy policy, and so the policy is forced to drop a significant proportion of the demand which would have been served under the optimal policy.
+Notably, the greedy policy, which admits a demand unit if a supply unit is available in its pick-up neighborhood, is generically far from optimal: even as $K \rightarrow \infty$, the optimality gap per demand unit of this policy is $\Omega(1)$ even in steady state; see Appendix~\ref{append:greedy}.
+The intuition is that some nodes have no available supply an $\Omega(1)$ fraction of the time in steady state under the greedy policy.
 Furthermore, if demand arrival rates are imperfectly known, any state independent policy \citep*[such as that of][]{banerjee2016pricing} generically suffers a steady state optimality gap per demand unit of $\Omega(1)$; see \citet*[][Proposition~4]{banerjee2018SMW}.